 While there are many components that are necessary to make an aircraft fly, it’s safe to say that the engine may be the most important.
-The engine’s fan is a powerful, highly-critical part.
+Keeping the fan and turbine in balance is highly critical.
 Its mass and constant high-speed rotation make it especially vulnerable to falling out of balance.
 When the fan is unbalanced, it can create a large amount of noise and vibration that resonates in the cabin.
 If the imbalance is allowed to continue, it can damage the blades, engine, and critical aircraft components.

 How Aircraft Fans and Turbines Become Unbalanced

 Fresh from the original manufacturer’s line, an aircraft fan or turbine assembly is engineered to operate at its ideal level.
 The blade placement is optimized for greatest performance, but if damage occurs to one or more blades, it can create an out-of-balance condition.
 Other conditions, such as blade erosion, past FOD damage and repairs, and even normal wear can contribute to fan imbalance.
 Another situation that can affect the fan’s balance is the replacement of damaged and worn fan blades.
 In most cases, the blades are changed in pairs, where the damaged or worn blade is replaced along with the blade that is symmetrically opposite.
 On the surface, it may appear that installing a matched pair of blades will not be a problem, but it can change the overall vibration signature of the fan.

 Aircraft Fan and Turbine Balance